Answers to questions on changes to flexible funding.

 We want you to have choice and control about how you spend your budget to achieve your personal plan.
 You will receive support to do this, while still retaining control of your budget.

-If you get your flexible funding through a NASC, the purchasing guidelines will no longer apply.
+The purchasing guidelines will no longer apply.

 Flexible funding cannot be used to buy items such as alcohol, tobacco and gambling.